RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Color</summary>

-  These are the different color I use.
+  These are the different colors I use.
 It is hard to test with a `filter` attribute on an image.
-In the second one is the ratio a bit low and the first one is perfect.
+In the second one, the ratio is a bit low and the first one is perfect.

   <img width="1440" alt="Schermafbeelding 2021-03-30 om 11 58 19" src="https://user-images.githubusercontent.com/40355914/112971431-7ff2e200-914f-11eb-9e5d-adc8ecb45d9f.png">